Family Engagement in Washington, DC’s School Choice System

 I also wish I had known what a major resource the hotline was going to be.
 We hadn’t sufficiently prepared for the volume of calls received the first year.
 I recommend thinking through staffing and programming before going live and really plotting out what to expect in terms of call volume.
 The hotline is one of our most highly utilized parent-facing resources, second only to MySchoolDC.org.

-We have flyers and worksheets for families available here: http://www.myschooldc.org/resources/resources-families-and-schools/.
+AB: We have flyers and worksheets for families available at myschooldc.org/resources-families-and-schools.

-And we also have videos explaining the application process and the lottery specifically here: http://www.myschooldc.org/resources/my-school-dc-videos/
+And we also have videos explaining the application process and the lottery specifically at myschooldc.org/resources/my-school-dc-videos.

-INTERESTED TO LEARN MORE ABOUT SCHOOLMINT?
-Check out our webinars here.
+INTERESTED IN LEARNING MORE ABOUT SCHOOLMINT?
+Check out our webinars.